NN-Project-1/dis-Vector-Embedding/README.md

   <img src="architecture/gpt.png" alt="DIS-Vector Architecture" width="400">
 </p>

-GPT-based architecture processes input text via BPE tokenizer, embeds subword tokens, and passes them through GPT-style Transformer blocks to predict VQ-VAE discrete codes.
-DIS-Vector embeddings are injected via dual-conditioning (concatenation + FiLM), ensuring predictions are conditioned on content and vocal characteristics.
-Predicted codes are decoded and passed to HiFi-GAN for waveform synthesis, enabling high-fidelity zero-shot voice cloning.
+Our GPT-based architecture for zero-shot voice cloning processes input text through a byte-pair encoding (BPE) tokenizer to generate subword tokens, which are then embedded and passed through a stack of autoregressive GPT-style Transformer blocks.
+These blocks are trained to predict discrete latent codes from a Vector-Quantized Variational Autoencoder (VQ-VAE), which encodes ground-truth acoustic features into discrete indices that serve as the training targets.
+Crucially, the pre-computed 512-dimensional DIS-Vector speaker embeddings, which disentangle content, pitch, rhythm, and timbre, are projected to the model's dimension and injected into the network through a dual-conditioning mechanism: they are concatenated with the encoder's input tokens and also used for Feature-wise Linear Modulation (FiLM) conditioning within the Transformer blocks' activations.
+This ensures the model's predictions are conditioned on both the linguistic content and the precise vocal characteristics of the target speaker.
+The output predicted VQ-VAE codes are subsequently decoded into frame-level acoustic representations, which, together with the DIS-Vector embeddings, condition a HiFi-GAN vocoder to synthesize the final waveform directly from the latent features, enabling high-fidelity, zero-shot voice cloning.

 ---